tdaykin/tdaykin.github.io/about.md

 ## Profile:

 My goal is to be a part of the innovative technology scene.
-Over the recent years I have realized how valuable it is to take initiative on tasks both personal and professional as I have lived the positive impacts it has on goals.
-I routinely put emphasis on being accountable and meaningful which has given me the ability to lead in competitive environments.
+In my recent role at a leading global fuel cell company, I took the initiative and pursued a variety of projects, from liquid injection molding to particle analysis.
+From there, I honed my ability to lead in an ambitious environment while emphasizing my accountability and meaningful contributions.

 ## Education: